deadroxy/valetbike/README.md

 # README

+### We developed the code in another repo, in case we failed to copy some important things here, the original repo is: https://github.com/Chenhui-Jia/Valet_bike_first

 ## environment setup
 We added `gem 'bcrypt', '~> 3.1.7` to enable `has_secure_password` function.
 This function would allow us to use build-in password confirmation.